 Beef Brisket Noodles are famous in Hong Kong, but their aroma and flavor also fly out to mainland China.
 As its name implies, the main components are braised beef, noodles, beef broth, and vegetables.

-If you are a foodie, you will find quite similar to Pho Bo or Beef Ramen made from the same basic ingredients.
+If you are a foodie, you will find it quite similar to Pho Bo or Beef Ramen made from the same basic ingredients.
 And yes, you are right; these dishes can be considered variations of Beef Brisket noodles.

 It was created by the Hui Muslims living in Lanzhou during the Tang Dynasty, and the oldest dish is Lanzhou beef noodle soup.